-Application for admission to any undergraduate school or curriculum of the University must be made to the Admissions Office, Auburn University at Montgomery, 435 Bell Street, Montgomery, Alabama 36104.
+Application for admission to any undergraduate school or curriculum of the University must be made to the Admissions Office, Auburn University at Montgomery, Montgomery, Alabama 36109.
 The necessary application forms and specific instructions may be obtained from the Admissions Office.

 Students may apply for admission to any quarter of a given calendar year as early as October 1 of the preceding year.
 Credentials should be filed at the earliest possible time.
-In every case, complete admission credentials, including the physical examination report, must be filed at least three weeks prior to the opening of the quarter in which admission is desired.
+In every case, complete admission credentials, including the physical report, must be filed at least three weeks prior to the opening of the quarter in which admission is desired.